choreonoid/choreonoid-doc/en/agxdynamics/agx-continuous-track.rst

     #nodesToWheelsMergeThreshold: -0.1
     #nodesToWheelsSplitThreshold: -0.05

-4. Crawler belt moves hard and looks like hard wire.
+4. Track belt moves hard and looks like hard wire.
 Then reduce the friction coefficient because the rfiction of hige is too large.

   .. code-block:: txt

     nodeDistanceTension: 0.0                  # Set zero to the distance of initial node(then tention is zero), which helps to tune easier.
     stabilizingHingeFrictionParameter: 1e-6   # Set friction coefficient small.
-If less than 1e-1, tune by index, and set as the crawler does not look like hard wire.
+If less than 1e-1, tune by index, and set as the track does not look like hard wire.

-5. Crawler belt seems to have a bit loose if set above.
+5. Track belt seems to have a bit loose if set above.
    To tighten flexure, tune the tension.
    Tension can be set by setting distance of initial node (nodeDistanceTension).
    If the value of nodeDistanceTension is large, the tention will be large as hinge tries to connect nodes by stronger force.
    If tension is too large the belt is goint to penetrate into wheel. (see below picture) The belt starts to vibrate because of too strong tention.
    Then set nodeDistanceTension smaller not to vibrate.
-   In case the value is 5.0E-4, the belt penetrates into wheel, and in case 5.0E-5 the crawler belt looks loose.
+   In case the value is 5.0E-4, the belt penetrates into wheel, and in case 5.0E-5 the track belt looks loose.
    Tune as below.

   .. code-block:: txt